lewangdev/youtube-drive/README.md

 ## The difference between **youtube-drive** and **YouTubeDrive**

-I add 4 bytes at the beginning for the file for easily padding to video frames
+I add 4 bytes for representing data length at the beginning for the file for easily padding to video frames